-Name of requester
+- Name of requester

-Date of request
+- Date of request

-Phone, email, and/or address or other contact information of requester
+- Phone, email, and/or address of requester

-Location (department) of the requested records, if known
+- Location (department) of the requested records, if known

-Whether the requester intends to inspect the records or obtain a photocopy of the records, at the cost set forth in of the City's Public Disclosure Policy
+- Whether the requester intends to inspect the records or obtain a copy of the records, at the cost set forth in of the City's Public Records Request Policy

 How the City will Respond

-Make the records available for inspection or copying
+- Make the records available for inspection or copying

-Identify an Internet location where the record can be accessed.
-Anyone who makes a request but cannot access the Internet may be provided hard copies or access to a City terminal to access the record
+- Identify an internet location where the record can be accessed.
+Anyone who makes a request, but cannot access the internet may be provided hard copies or access to a City terminal to access the record

-Provide a reasonable estimate of when records will be available
+- Provide a reasonable estimate of when records will be available

-Deny the request
+- Deny the request

 There is no charge for inspection of records.